Getting the Most Out of the EA Fair

-- If unable to take the pre-fair steps, stop by the Global Ambassadors table for a brief overview
+- If unable to take the pre-fair steps, chat with the Welcome Booth or Peer Adviser Booth for a brief overview

-- Meet the visiting partners to learn about their programs and services
+- Chat with the visiting partners to learn about their programs and services

-- Meet past participants and exchange students to get information specific programs and countries
+- Chat with past participants and exchange students to get information specific programs and countries

 Sample Education Abroad Student Goals & Outcomes

-- Identify and list five programs or countries of interest
+- Identify and list five programs, regions, or fields of study of interest

-- Identify three components that are important to you in a program (eg. language skills, service-learning opportunities, cultural immersion, cost)
+- Identify three components that are important to you in a program (eg. language skills, service-learning opportunities, cultural immersion, cost, internships)

 After the Education Abroad Fair

-- Reflect on the programs you learned about during the Education Abroad Fair and review and materials you collected
+- Reflect on the programs you learned about during the Education Abroad Fair and review any information you gathered

 - Start to research scholarships and grants